ckeditor/ckeditor4-docs/docs/guide/dev/integration/cloudservices/README.md

     This feature was introduced in <strong>CKEditor 4.9</strong>.
 It is provided through an optional plugin that is not included in the CKEditor presets available from the [Download](https://ckeditor.com/ckeditor-4/download/) site and {@link guide/dev/plugins/README needs to be added to your custom build} with [CKBuilder](https://ckeditor.com/cke4/builder).
 </info-box>

-The optional [Cloud Services](https://ckeditor.com/cke4/addon/cloudservices) plugin allows to integrate CKEditor 4 instances with [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/), including the {@link guide/dev/features/easyimage/README Easy Image} upload backend.
+The optional [Cloud Services plugin](https://ckeditor.com/cke4/addon/cloudservices) allows to integrate CKEditor 4 instances with [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/), including the {@link guide/dev/features/easyimage/README Easy Image} upload backend.

-The plugin exports {@linkapi CKEDITOR.plugins.cloudservices.cloudServicesLoader} &mdash; a class that can be used as a custom file loader in upload widgets, for example the one implemented as the [Upload Image](https://ckeditor.com/cke4/addon/uploadimage) plugin.
+The plugin exports {@linkapi CKEDITOR.plugins.cloudservices.cloudServicesLoader} &mdash; a class that can be used as a custom upload handler, for example replacing the one implemented in the [Upload Image](https://ckeditor.com/cke4/addon/uploadimage) plugin.
 It is also the default file loader used in the [Easy Image](https://ckeditor.com/cke4/addon/easyimage) plugin.

-CKEditor Cloud Services need to be configured before use.
-It can be done by modifying two configuration options:
+CKEditor Cloud Services requires two config options to be set:

 *   {@linkapi CKEDITOR.config.cloudServices_url} &ndash; The URL to the cloud services upload endpoint.
 Please refer to the [official CKEditor Cloud Services documentation about endpoints](https://docs.ckeditor.com/cs/latest/guides/token-endpoints/tokenendpoint.html) for more information.
 *   {@linkapi CKEDITOR.config.cloudServices_token} &ndash; The authorization token needed to use the upload endpoint, unique to your CKEditor Cloud Services account.